How does a compressor work in a refrigeration system?

 In the case of those machines that base their functioning on the refrigerants’ change of state, the compressor must increase their pressure so that outside temperature is enough to trigger this change.

 Do you need to know the differences between predictive, preventive and corrective maintenance, before reading on?

 Why is the predictive maintenance for air compressors important?

 Once this is understood, it is possible to realise that compressors are crucial for any industrial or commercial refrigeration system.
 In particular, its maintenance is essential, among other things, to:

 Consequently, it is not advisable to opt for a corrective kind of maintenance in cases in which the installation must be available most of the time and/or in which this equipment’s failure could put production and/or personal safety at risk.
-In these contexts, the organisation should consider taking preventive or predictive maintenance actions, although the latter is the most common one among Industry 5.0 companies.
+In these contexts, the organisation should consider taking predictive maintenance actions, although the latter is the most common one among Industry 5.0 companies.
 Thanks to the latter, not only do they manage to anticipate possible errors, but they also have the capability to know the state of their installation at all times, which helps to design much more effective maintenance plans.